 5. Save money with city cards or passes

 If you are planning to visit many attractions in and around Amsterdam, take public transport, etc. then you may want to consider getting the iAmsterdam city card.
+Just as it always goes with city cards, it offers much better value if you get it for a longer duration, but it’s worth it from 2-3 days in the city.

 Good to know: The main disadvantage of iAmsterdam city card is that you still have to pre-book timed entry to some of the most popular attractions yourself.
 Plus, this card currently doesn’t include the Van Gogh Museum.

-6. Use public transport
+6. Walk and use public transport

 A lot depends on where you are staying, how much time you have in the city, and what you plan to see and do each day.
 But the public transport system in Amsterdam is really efficient so don’t hesitate to use it.
 Taxis are quite expensive and usually not as fast as a tram, a ferry, or a metro.

 Airport transfers: If you are arriving at Schiphol International Airport (AMS), the best way to get to the city center is by train.
 It takes less than 15 minutes.
-You can book a train ticket here.
-It’s a digital ticket with a QR code so you don’t have to waste your time at the station; it’s valid for any train between the airport and the central station on the selected day.

 7. Explore the canals